jdhitsolutions/PSScriptTools/docs/Get-PSScriptTools.md

 ...
 ```

 The header is written to the host and not the pipeline.
+In PowerShell 7, the command name will be a clickable hyperlink that points to the online help for the command.

 ### Example 2